Skip to main content

 The release has been made available in batches over the late September / November 2021 at https://standards.clarin.eu/sis/ .
 The goal was to match the then-current recommendations as posted by the individual centres, unify them and make them available to the centres for corrections and updates.
 At the same time, the SIS itself has been expanded to serve the information in a friendly fashion and to make it easy/easier for the individual centres to maintain their recommendations within the SIS.

 Release 1.1 was tentatively planned for the end of 2021, but that was conditioned on the tempo of the uptake of the SIS-based way to publish and maintain recommendations by the particular centres.
-Since, as of January 2022, no major feedback has been offered from any centre, the release should be considered "in the making".
-Progress towards the release can be traced at the corresponding GitHub milestone.
+Since, as of January 2022, no major feedback had been offered from any centre, the release remained "in the making" for quite a while, with an intermediate release 1.0.1 prepared for the CLARIN Annual Conference in 2023 (see below).
+Progress towards the much more comprehensive release 1.1 can be traced at the corresponding GitHub milestone.
+That release has been built upon SIS 2.7.0.
+See (further) below for details.

 In the meantime, several releases of the Standards Information System code have been published.